rust-bitcoin/rust-bitcoinconsensus/README.md

 ## API
 The API is very basic, exposing Bitcoin's as is.
 This is intentional to keep this project minimal footprint and no further runtime dependencies.
-You will need another Rust library to serialize Bitcoin transactions and transaction outputs.
+You will need another Rust library to serialize Bitcoin transactions and scripts.

-Verify a single spend (input) of a Bitcoin transaction.
+Verify a single spend (input) of a Bitcoin transaction:

 `
 verify (spent_output_script: &[u8], amount: u64, spending_transaction: &[u8], input_index: usize) -> Result<(), Error>
 `

 ### Arguments
- * spend_output_script: a Bitcoin transaction output script to be spent, serialized in Bitcoin's on wire format
+ * spend_output_script: a Bitcoin transaction output script to be spent
  * amount: The spent output amount in satoshis
  * spending_transaction: spending Bitcoin transaction, serialized in Bitcoin's on wire format
  * input_index: index of the input within spending_transaction